 Related only in that its tragic incident and untimely death, the Post and Courier reported on a fatal job accident that occurred Tuesday at an asphalt plant in Summerville.
 The 48-year-old man, of Moncks Corner, died at a hospital after he became caught in cement auger while doing routine maintenance on the machine.
 The Berkeley County Coroner said that man died from traumatic injuries and ruled the death as an accident.

 It just came to the attention of your Charleston, SC lawyers that the South Carolina State House of Representatives approved a bill (measure 93-15) banning drivers from texting or reading electronic messages on state roadways.
 However, the bill exempts messages sent through voice-operated devices.
 Before heading to the Senate measure 93-15 faces another perfunctory vote in the House.
 It’s good to see South Carolina taking legislative steps to promote safe driving practices.
-Who knows, the next move may be to require motorcyclist wear helmets, but we’re certainly not holding our breath at Howell and Christmas, LLC.
+Who knows, the next move may be to require motorcyclist wear helmets, but we’re certainly not holding our breath at Howell and Christmas.